Vulnerability Assessment

 • Other (white)

 Another system is present in the network for you to assess.
-Repeat the steps and analyse the report.
+Repeat the steps and analyze the report.

 Tasks: